 We are often told how valuable earthworms are for our gardens with their soil-enriching abilities—but are they truly beneficial?
-Let’s have a quick look at their history in North America and what this means both for gardeners and conservationists.
+It turns out, what’s good for the garden is harming our forests.

 Earthworms in the Garden

 In North America, gardeners rely on earthworms including Lumbricus terrestris (the common earthworm) to aerate our soil, and convert organic matter into nutrients, while improving soil structure and composition.